drata/terraform-aws-drata-autopilot-role/README.md

 ## Setup

+The following steps demonstrate how to connect AWS in Drata when using this terraform module.

 1. Add the code above to your terraform code
 2. Replace `main` in `ref=main` with the latest version from the [releases page](https://github.com/drata/terraform-aws-drata-autopilot-role/releases)
 3. In your browser, open https://app.drata.com/account-settings/connections/aws